ShaquilleLouisa/WordListMaker/README.md

 # WordListMaker
-A Python application designed for recreating Japanese vocabulary lists.
+A Python application designed for making Japanese vocabulary pdfs.

 ## Functionalities:
 This is a Python application that offers the following functionalities: